CelestialBrain/sms-scheduler/doc/FLUTTERFLOW_SEMAPHORE_GUIDE.md

 }
 ```

 **Usage**: Call this action when your app starts (e.g., in the initial page's "On Page Load" action).
+When you attach the action in FlutterFlow, bind the `apiKey` parameter to the text field, app state, or secure storage value where the user pasted their Semaphore key.

 ### 2.2.
 Create Customer